BOOKS on PHILATELY

 The Post Office Seals of the United States, Vol. One, The Regular Issues by Adam Perkal and Seymour Kazman Covers regular seals from 1872, complete with catalog and pricing guide.
 1984, 160 pages, 100 illustrations, cloth sewn signatures, $45.00

-Official Seals of the World by James N. Drummond The numerous Post Office Seals and Tapes used in over 150 countries, to re-seal and repair covers, 648 pages, full color, edition of 100 copies, card, $99.00, sout out
+Official Seals of the World by James N. Drummond The numerous Post Office Seals and Tapes used in over 150 countries, to re-seal and repair covers, 648 pages, full color, edition of 100 copies, card, $99.00, sold out

 The Grinnell Hawaiian Missionary Stamps by Patrick Pearson